 Fasting doesn’t mean you practice calorie restriction.
 In fact, you should eat your usual number of calories, just within the eating window rather than spread out all of your waking hours.

 Depending on how long your eating window is, you’ll probably end up eating just one or two meals a day instead of three.
 And, you stop snacking all together.

 I recommend people ease into fasting by first eliminating all snacks and sticking to three meals per day, Then, gradually push your breakfast later and later until you can comfortably go without eating from when you wake up until lunch time.

-If you think it’s impossible for you to go 16 or 20 hours without eating, just know if you add healthy fats to your diet and reduce your carbohydrates, you’ll feel full for longer periods of time and won’t spike your insulin with its resulting sugar crash and hunger.
+If you think it’s impossible for you to go 16 or 20 hours without eating, just know if you add healthy fats to your diet and reduce your carbohydrates, you’ll feel full for longer periods of time and won’t spike your Fat Storing Hormone with its resulting sugar crash and hunger.

 In other words, if you combine fasting with Healthy KetoTM , you’ll find it relatively easy to fast without experiencing crippling hunger or other unpleasant symptoms such as irritability, headaches, and mood swings.
 And by the way, no you won't mess with your metabolic rate - it's a myth that fasting will ruin your metabolism.

 So far, so good.
 Now let’s see how fasting helps with cancer.

 How Intermittent Fasting Plays A Role In Cancer Treatment